-Unemployment Rate in Switzerland averaged 3.20 percent from 1995 until 2021, reaching an all time high of 5.70 percent in January of 1997 and a record low of 1.50 percent in May of 2001.
+Unemployment Rate in Switzerland averaged 3.16 percent from 1995 until 2022, reaching an all time high of 5.70 percent in January of 1997 and a record low of 1.50 percent in May of 2001.
 This page provides - Switzerland Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Switzerland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.
+Switzerland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Unemployment Rate in Switzerland is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.